gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## SCTP Association Restart {#sctp-restart}

 In order to achieve an Association Restart as described in
-{{I-D.westerlund-tsvwg-sctp-dtls-chunk}}, a Restart DTLS Key Context dedicated to Restart SHALL exist and be available.
+{{I-D.draft-ietf-tsvwg-sctp-dtls-chunk}}, a Restart DTLS Key Context dedicated to Restart SHALL exist and be available.
 Furthermore, both peers SHALL have safely stored both the current Restart DTLS Key Context.
 Here we assume that Restart DTLS Key Context is maintained across